Dwarf Scotch Pine

 Pinus sylvestris 'Glauca Nana'Item #6553 USDA Hardiness Zone: 2 - 7

-- CareCare InformationFollow a regular watering schedule during the first growing season to establish a deep, extensive root system.
+- CareCare InformationProvide enriched, loamy, well-drained soil.
+Water deeply and regularly during the first growing season to establish an extensive root system; once established, reduce frequency.
 Feed with a general purpose fertilizer before new growth begins in spring.
-For a tidy, neat appearance, shear annually to shape.Pruning time: spring.Light Needs:Full sunWatering Needs:Water regularly in extreme heat for best performance.
-Requires less water once established.
+Prune as needed to maintain topiary size and shape.Pruning time: spring.Light Needs:Full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.

 - History & LoreHistory:This is a small stature cultivar that grows to just 6 feet tall, which was derived from a species that can attain a height of 100 feet or more.
 This forest pine is native to the very cold northern regions over a large range from Siberia west across Europe to Scotland where it received its Anglo-centric common name.
 These trees are highly adapted to very damp, cold and acidic soil and for that reason have proven useful in problem winter climates.
 It was classified by Linnaeus in the 18th century, who named both its genus and species.
 Trees were first introduced into North America in colonial times.
 This variety is more of a shrub and valued for its size, hardiness and color.